THE NEW LIBERATION MUSIC

 - The Savage Hippo

-Note: Click on the highlighted tracks to download the MP3s (these are high quality MP3s - sample rate of 192 kbps).
+Note: Click on the highlighted tracks to download the MP3s (sample rate of 192 kbps).
 As far as we can ascertain, these tracks have never been officially released on CD.

 Disc 1 (54:27m)